AnyChart/docs.anychart.com/Basic_Charts_Types/Range_Area_Chart.md

 To create a Range Area series, use the {api:anychart.charts.Cartesian#rangeArea}rangeArea(){api} method (before, of course, you should create a chart by using {api:anychart#area}anychart.area(){api} or any other cartesian chart constructor).

-...you need to specify these two values by using the "low" and "high" parameters.
+Since range area charts plot two Y-values per data point, you need to specify two values for each category by using the "low" and "high" parameters.
 That is how it looks like in object notation:

 ```
 var data = [